-LISP (Location Identifier Separation Protocol) is a protocol designed by a small group of Cisco engineers who were deeply involved in the creation of the Internet.
-It provides important advancements to the network layer, and many necessary features for ease of use, decentralization, security, and scalability.
+LISP (Location Identifier Separation Protocol) is a protocol designed by a small group of Cisco engineers who are responsible for many of the protocols that power today’s Internet.
+It provides important advancements to the Network Layer, and many necessary features for ease of use, decentralization, security, scalability, and for secure access schemes for hybrid networks.
 Some of the below features are fully integrated, and others are being deployed through the TAO Framework.

 Ease of Use